 It takes more than just the finest ingredients to produce Speyburn single malt scotch whisky.
 Generations of experience, talent and determination.

 AS IT TURNED OUT HOPKINS WAS A MAN OF HIS WORD

 Even before the distillery was complete and still without doors and windows, Hopkins was keen to produce the first golden batch of spirit to recognise Queen Victoria’s Diamond Jubilee.
-Hopkins and his team worked tirelessly, overcoming many challenges including artic storms and in the last days of December 1897 the first barrel of Speyburn Single Malt Scotch Whisky left the distillery bonded with that special date.
+Hopkins and his team worked tirelessly, overcoming many challenges, including Arctic storms, until in the last days of December 1897 the first barrel of Speyburn Single Malt Scotch Whisky left the distillery bonded with that special date.

 SPEYBURN IS SPEYSIDE

 125 years since distilling our first drop, Speyburn is now more than a whisky.
 Bold, bright and full of character, our Speyside single malts are as inspiring to newcomers as they are to seasoned whisky enthusiasts, allowing everyone, everywhere to enjoy the beautiful simplicity of Speyside.
 Today we are proud to symbolise all that is special about this great region.
 To celebrate Speyside, we currently offer a range of expressions.
 Whichever Speyburn offering is selected, you can expect to enjoy the classic taste of Speyside in every dram.
 After all, Speyburn is Speyside.

 1897 saw Queen Victoria celebrating the 60th year of her reign and John Hopkins, never one to let a good celebration go to waste, set himself a big challenge.
 He said he would build a distillery and craft a whisky in time to toast the Queen’s Diamond Jubilee.
 No one believed it was possible, but that didn’t matter to John Hopkins - his instincts told him otherwise.

 First spirit put into cask in December to mark Queen’s Jubilee